 Outpatient infusion therapy services include antibiotics, blood products, hydration, iron and osteoporosis treatments.

-The laboratory is staffed by licensed personnel who perform critical diagnostic tests.
-They assist physicians by providing rapid results to expedite a patient's diagnosis.
+The laboratory at Wayne Medical Center is accredited by The Joint Commission and is staffed by licensed personnel who perform critical diagnostic tests that assist physicians by providing rapid results to expedite a patient's diagnosis.

 The Physical Therapy Department